Dead Animal In Your Home? 24/7 Emergency Service Available

 Dead Animal Removal FAQ

-Experience, scent tracking, and thermal imaging.
+Experience, scent tracking, camera imaging, and thermal imaging.
 The smell is strongest near the source.
 We also consider the animal's likely travel path based on the species and the structure.
 Most dead animals in walls are found near their entry point.

 Sometimes a small access hole is needed, but we minimize wall damage.
 We often access through existing openings like vent covers, attic hatches, or electrical access panels.
-If drywall cutting is needed, we make the smallest opening possible.
+If drywall cutting is needed, we make the smallest openings possible.

 Pricing depends on the location and accessibility of the animal.
 A dead animal in a crawl space is straightforward.
 One inside a wall requires more work.
 We provide upfront pricing before starting.